My Songs Tour

-The My Songs Tour is a world tour by British singer-songwriter Sting, in support of his thirteenth solo studio album My Songs, released on 24 May 2019.
+The My Songs Tour was a world tour by English singer-songwriter Sting, in support of his thirteenth solo studio album My Songs, released on 24 May 2019.

+Background

 The tour began on 28 May 2019 at La Seine Musicale in Paris, France, and went on until 17 November 2019 at The Met in Philadelphia.
 The tour was due to resume in 2020 with a (rescheduled) 8-date residency from 15 August to 2 September at Caesars Palace in Las Vegas but was postponed and rescheduled to August 2020 and then to 2021 due to the COVID-19 pandemic.

 Curiously, this tour was not renamed The Bridge Tour after the release in November 2021 of Sting's new studio album (of original material) The Bridge although the 2022 ongoing tour setlist does include up to 5 songs from the new studio album.

 It was preceded by two pre-tour one-off shows on May 10 and 12, 2019, in Texas.

-Set list 2019
+Set list

 This set list is representative of the performance on 2 July 2019 in Budapest, Hungary.
 It does not represent the set list at all concerts for the duration of the tour.